 Located on Achill Island off the coast of County Mayo, these are the highest cliffs in Ireland and the third highest in Europe at an incredible height of 688 metres.
-One of Ireland’s true landscape highlights.
+One of Ireland’s true landscape highlights and a real hidden gem.
 We have a full guide to Croaghaun here.

 Slieve League Sea Cliffs